ABOUT COLORECTAL CANCER

 Rectal cancer starts in the rectum, which is the last 12 centimeters (nearly 5 inches) of the colon.
 It’s where the body stores stools until you have a bowel movement.
 Colon cancer can begin anywhere in the colon, which is about five feet long and absorbs water from stool.
 Both cancers have very similar risk factors, symptoms and treatments.

 In addition to its Colorectal Multidisciplinary Care Team, Mary Bird Perkins – Our Lady of the Lake Cancer Center has a specific Rectal Multidisciplinary Team of medical oncologists, radiation oncologists, surgical oncologists, pathologists, radiologists and many other specialists to ensure that each rectal cancer patient receives the best care possible through a collaborative environment that gives patients the most effective and individualized plan of care possible.
 The team is leading the Cancer Center’s efforts to achieve the National Accreditation Program for Rectal Cancer (NAPRC).
 Administered by the American College of Surgeons.
 The NAPRC’s goal is to ensure that patients with rectal cancer receive appropriate care using a multidisciplinary approach.
-Right now, only two hospitals in the U.S. have achieved it.
+Right now, more than 10 hospitals in the U.S. have achieved it.

 ENHANCED RECOVERY AFTER SURGERY (ERAS)